 This practice of knowing what is from God and what is from man is the way in which one is to understand what is the Word of God and what is not.
 For example, Mark’s narration of Jesus traveling is just a narration.
 But Mark also contains the actual words that Jesus spoke and those are the Word(s) of God.
 Why is this distinction so important?
 Because the actual Word of God should be inerrant and we have to understand that if it’s not inerrant then it’s not from God.
 But every passage of the Bible is filled with things that are both the Word of God and things that can be considered narration or history.
 The Bible was not spoken by the mouth of God to the biblical writers.
 It was written by dozens of people, some of whom heard the Words of God and some who merely recorded history.
 In some cases it as both.
 So, when people talk about the Word of God when trying to make a theological point we must remember that that is a specific term, not a generic one.

-As noted earlier, much of the Bible is just historical recordings.
+As noted earlier, much of the Bible is just historical recordings and not considered God’s spoken word.
 This is highlighted by the fact that the majority of errors in the Bible come from the historical books (Samuel, Kings, Chronicles, etc).
 Even ancient copyists treated these books differently than the prophetic books or the Law.
 One example is that every OT book is found in the Dead Sea scrolls…. except one.
 That missing book is Esther and it’s also the ONLY book that does not contain the name of God (YHWH).
 Neither God’s name nor the word God (Elohim) are found in the book of Esther.
 Many recent scholars believe this phenomenon exists because scrolls containing God’s name could not be destroyed, they had to be buried if retired.
 When Jerusalem and Qumran fled from the Romans it makes sense that the stock piles of scrolls left buried in the caves are only the ones that contained God’s name.
+However, when examining ancient Jewish teachings, it’s the Law and the Prophets that get treated as God’s word.

 Thus, we have to be good historians and remember that it was not until 400 years after Jesus was born that a thing we call the Bible was created.
 Before then most manuscripts of the Bible contained only one large biblical writing or several small ones.
 It’s a late thinking model to assume that all the books in the Bible should be treated equally.
-In fact, even hundreds of years after the Canon was closes church leaders were in bitter dispute over which books should and should not be considered canonical.
+In fact, even hundreds of years after the Canon was closed church leaders were in bitter dispute over which books should and should not be considered canonical.
 Not until the reformation do we have a consensus among church leaders that the entire Bible was a whole unit and divinely inerrant.
-This view was pushed mainly because it seemed to make sense theologically but also because the reformation movement had to create an authority that was higher than the Catholic church.
-That authority because the Bible.
+Though, some early church fathers espoused inerrancy, they did not agree on which books are actually considered part of God’s inerrant word.
+The modern inerrancy view was pushed mainly because it seemed to make sense theologically but also because the reformation movement had to create an authority that was higher than the Catholic church.
+That authority became the Bible.

 Rethinking the definition of Inerrant